My other interests include: New media, science fiction, Steampunk, faux physics, my husband, my dog, philosophy, music, VR, and general geekery.

 The pieces can range from absurd characters and scenes in neutral sepia to full blown colorful, surreal melanges of vintage and pop art images, art and photography, that are spliced together, often with no visible seams, to create holistic, bold, impactful artworks that evoke some unsolvable mystery.

 Mankind has made a basic scientific error in it’s understanding of Nature; or perhaps it’s a cultural influence in our scientific view that’s led us onto a self-damaging path.
 Damaging bees, for example, damages us.

 We need to go beyond the illusion that we are separate from nature.
 One cannot be an objective observer when one is part of the observed experiment.
 Realizing we’re part of it can give us room to pause, to breathe, and to go forward with accuracy and increased respect for the natural world of which we are part.
 Knowledge with self awareness is key.

 My images, this website and its contents are licensed under a Creative Commons attribution-noncommercial-no derivative works 3.0 license (US).
 If you use one of my images, in keeping within the the license mentioned above, I request that you..

-- provide visible credit with a link back to my main site at http://www.terrylightfoot.net/,
+- If I approve it’s use, please provide visible credit with a link back to my main site at http://www.terrylightfoot.net/,

-- copy the image to your own server; don’t hotlink to my server,
+- copy the image to your own server; don’t hotlink to this site,

 - you cannot charge for using my images or anything that has my images in it,